Chruściki, Faworki, Chrusty

 While Chruściki are a classic Tłusty Czwartek (Fat Thursday) treat, they aren’t unique to Polish cuisine.
 Many countries have their own version of this delicacy, for example German Raderkuchen, or Italian Chiacchiere.

 If you would like to learn more about the history of this wonderful treat, watch this space.
-A full article will be published very soon.
+A full article will be published soon.

 Do you need any special ingredients or equipment to make Chruściki?